All Episodes

 President Obama choosing not to be in Paris for the Unity March.

-The President not showing up for that unity march, President Obama nor any top U.S. official attended the event.
+President Obama nor any top U.S. official attended the event.

 The absence of any U.S. leader now has the White House on the defensive.

-No, they're not on the defense.
+No, they're not on the defensive.

-I don't think you the White House is never on the defensive.
+I don't think you, the White House is never on the defensive.

-You know, as close as most members of the media are to Obama, you would think that by now, with six years under their belt, and with a fairly decent amount of proximity, that they would finally understand who they're dealing with.
+You know, as close as most members of the media are to Obama, you would think that by now, with six years under their belt and with a fairly decent amount of proximity, that they would finally understand who they're dealing with.

 It's impossible for him to have doubts.